 Employees are becoming more like consumers of work, with the onus placed on brands to attract and retain the top talent.
 Just like consumers, if workers are dissatisfied with the experience offered by the company, they will switch.
 Job hopping is indeed rampant and retaining employees will be one of the main issues facing HR teams.

 To alleviate this major concern, many companies will look to employee well-being and other engagement tools to better understand how to motivate and maintain their existing workforce.
 But if your organization is a technology lagger, then you are missing out on key data points to better manage your workforce’s needs and expectations of you.

 To fully understand how to collect, analyze and leverage the data, HR professionals need to be aware of the various technologies and tools available to them; including the top three disruptive HR technology trends.

 Data-Based & Predictive

-“Feedback management” is a form of management that relies on constant employee input, and it may swiftly become the norm in 2016.
+“Feedback management” is a form of management that relies on constant employee input, and it swiftly becoming the norm.
 The aim is to gauge workforce sentiment, ideally using real-time data, so that problems evaporate before the employees do.